jlbcontrols/pidbot-manager/README.md

 ```
 * Open a terminal in the folder where the docker-compose file is located, and run `docker-compose up`.
 * Open the Ignition Gateway webpage - `http://localhost:8089`.
 * Download the Vision Client launcher from the home page of the Gateway Webpage, and run it.
-Manually Add Gateway `http://localhost:8089`.
+Manually Add the Gateway if necessary `http://localhost:8089`.
 * Launch the Pidbot Manager project, and login with username: `defaultAdmin`, password `password`.

 # Manual Setup